 The Bible says men are to live with their wives according to knowledge.
 This means that men are not to despise women for being different from men and that they need to put some effort into finding out how women tick; in particular, make a study of their wives in order to serve them better.
 Solomon, however, would have had to rein in the unicorn.
 As long as he wasn't interested in doing that, he was never going to make Abishag happy.

 Solomon had obligations to the women he married to be a husband to each one as much as he could, so that they were not consigned to being totally celibate the rest of their lives.
-Even if he had only three wives instead of a thousand, just servicing his women would have been a full–time job, never mind listening to what they wanted to talk about and spending time with their children.
+If he gave all of them what they needed sexually, he would have had time for nothing else except a quick meal once or twice a day to keep up his strength.
+Even so, all that activity would have shattered him.
+If he had only three wives instead of a thousand, being a good husband to his women would have been a full–time job, because it would have included listening to what they wanted to talk about and spending time with their children.
 It was quite a hopeless mess.

 Ecclesiastes 6:9 indicates that it was beginning to dawn on Solomon that he needed to be thankful for what he already had, rather than following the unicorn.
 He says, "Better is the sight of the eyes than the wandering of the desire: this is also vanity and vexation of spirit."